 Have you heard someone say there is no such thing as a root cause?
 Usually, this “no root cause” statement leads to the explanation that there are either multiple root causes for most major accidents (thus, no ONE root cause) or that it is impossible to define a “root” cause (there is no such thing as a “root” cause).
-Also, some say that systems are so complex that there is no such thing as a root cause (more about that concept HERE).
+Also, some say that systems are so complex that there is no such thing as a root cause (for more about that concept, CLICK HERE).

-If you need examples of the “No Root Cause” thinking, here are several links to articles…
+For samples of the “No Root Cause” thinking, here are several articles…

 - Each necessary, but only jointly sufficient

-How Does TapRooT® Handle This “No Root Cause” Dilemma?
+How Does TapRooT® RCA Handle This “No Root Cause” Conundrum?

 The absence of a best practice

 or the failure to apply knowledge